Rural Mississippi woods, country road, parents’ retirement

 Fire circle pit geometric shapes for airflow and tinder

-Blaze way of the ancient to sit under the stars and make up stories
+Blaze way of the ancient to sit under the stars and make up

 About the ceiling paint, twinkle UFO’s and peach moonshine